ClockwiseSoftware/kicker/readme.md

 # Kicker Chart

 This project represent a chart system for popular table soccer game.
-Has been written as a test task for [Clockwise](http://www.clockwisesoftware.com).
+Has been written for [Clockwise](http://www.clockwisesoftware.com).